 Descendants of the decedent's parents, like siblings, nieces, and nephews

 Grandparents, or their lineal descendants, like aunts, uncles, and cousins

-To get probate started, someone must petition the court (fill out a form) to act as personal representative of the estate.
-(A personal representative performs the same duties as an executor named in a will.)
-The decedent's surviving spouse or adult child tends to have priority to be personal representative, but a non-related person may also qualify if they get written consent from surviving family members.
+To probate an intestate estate, someone must petition the court to act as personal representative or administrator in lieu of an executor named in a will.
+(Read more about an executor vs administrator and what their exact duties are.)
+The decedent's surviving spouse or adult children tend to have priority to open probate during intestacy, but a non-related person may also qualify if they get written consent from surviving family members.

-Administering an intestate estate can be a lengthy process — it might take years before an heir can receive a share of the inheritance from a large and complicated estate.
+Administering an intestate estate, depending on the size, can be a lengthy process — it might take years before an heir can receive a share of the inheritance from a large and complicated estate.
 The easiest way to avoid intestacy is to write a will that clearly stipulates your beneficiaries and assets.
-You can also avoid issues by naming contingent (backup) beneficiaries in case something happens to your primary beneficiaries.
-Avoid having a court determine your heirs and create a will using the attorney-approved tools in the Policygenius app.
+You can also avoid issues by naming contingent beneficiaries in case something happens to your primary beneficiaries.